Achievements in Answer Set Programming: Records of Achievement

-we understand~$X$ and~$Y$ as metavariables for precomputed terms, and this comment is interpreted as follows: ``for every vertex~$y$ of~$G$, there exists a unique precomputed term~$x$ such that the atom $\ii{in}(x,y)$ belongs to~$S$.''
-Thus the comment above is a reformulation of condition~(\ref{h2}).
+Program \ii{Hamiltonian} with a record of achievement below uses another useful convention: in Lines~11 and 12, we understand~$X$ and~$Y$ as metavariables for precomputed terms.
+The comment in those lines is a reformulation of condition~(\ref{h2}).